ricksorensen/micropython-fun/display/pins.md

 | 10  | MISO   | MISO    | GPIO09 | GPIO04 | P46(1.14) |
 | 11  | MOSI   | MOSI    | GPIO10 | GPIO03 | P47(1.15) |

+Note that the ESP32C3 uses GPIO09 as a strapping pin on startup.
+If held low (e.g. by touch MISO on display!) the boot will be affected.
+You may either switch to different pin or wait to attach MISO until after boot up.

 The display SPI connections in order (center of breadboard roughly) are: